-Adobe has released two security updates for Adobe Flash Player, and Adobe Experience Manager Forms.
-The updates addresses a critical vulnerability in Adobe Flash Player and an important vulnerability in Adobe Experience Manager Forms.
+Adobe Security Updates May 2017 has released two security updates for Adobe Flash Player, and Adobe Experience Manager Forms.
+The updates address a critical vulnerability in Adobe Flash Player and an important vulnerability in Adobe Experience Manager Forms.
 The security update covers a total of 8 CVE’s.
 These flaws allow attackers to take complete control of the system.
 The Linux and Mac operating systems are affected apart from Windows.

 Here are the details of the vulnerabilities patched.

 - These updates resolve a use-after-free vulnerability that could lead to code execution (CVE-2017-3071).

 - These updates resolve memory corruption vulnerabilities that could lead to code execution (CVE-2017-3068, CVE-2017-3069, CVE-2017-3070, CVE-2017-3072, CVE-2017-3073, CVE-2017-3074).

 Affected versions of Adobe Flash Player in the Adobe Security Updates May 2017 are:

 - Flash Player versions 184.108.40.206 and earlier for Windows, and Linux.

 - Flash Player versions 220.127.116.11 and earlier for Macintosh

 - Flash Player version 18.104.22.168 and earlier for Adobe Flash Player for Google Chrome.

 - Flash Player version 22.214.171.124 and earlier for Adobe Flash Player for Microsoft Edge and Internet Explorer 11 on Windows 10 and Windows 8.x.